NethServer/nh-sbom/README.md

    - if there are tests, automatically merge all versions (to be implemented as an override on individual projects)
 3. Create a common configuration file for Renovate for all non-NS8 projects, such as UIs

-To be done by: March 14
+To be done by: May 2025

 ### Objective 3: Integration with the development cycle